Lesson video

 There's big sofas and armchairs.

-It's cosy and warm.
+It's cozy and warm.

 So we can use ambitious vocabulary to help paint vivid pictures for our reader.

 How could we describe the moon?
-This is a very different setting for, in comparison to Lily's house.
+This is a very different setting in comparison to Lily's house.

-And then on the right, the bench on that big moon.
+On the left, you can see his shack, his house that he lives in by himself, and then on the right, the bench on that big moon.

 Off you go.

-Okay, well done everybody.
+Okay, well done, everybody.

 Here are some of my ideas.